← Back to Blog

 October: Still Warm, Still Cheap

-Early October offers warm weather in the eastern Mediterranean (Greece, Turkey, Cyprus) and the Canary Islands, with prices remaining low until October half-term (usually the last week).
-The Canary Islands are a particularly strong choice for October holidays, as temperatures remain around 25 to 28 degrees while mainland Europe cools down.
-Half-term week does see prices jump, but not to summer levels.
+Early October is an underrated gem.
+Greece, Turkey, Cyprus and the Canaries are still warm, and prices stay low until October half-term hits (usually the last week).
+The Canaries are particularly smart for October -- 25 to 28 degrees while mainland Europe starts getting chilly.
+Half-term pushes prices up, but nothing like summer levels.

 November: Rock-Bottom Prices